-- The first semester grade will reflect the average of the 1^{st} and 2^{nd} marking period. - The second semester grade will reflect the average of the 3rd and 4th marking periods. - The final grade will be the average of the two semester grades.
+- The first semester grade will reflect the average of the 1st and 2nd marking periods. - The second semester grade will reflect the average of the 3rd and 4th marking periods. - The final grade will be the average of the two semester grades.